Galerie des machines: Usage

 During its twenty years of existence, the Galerie des machines was used for various purposes.

 During the Exposition Universelle (1900) it held the French Exhibition of Agriculture and Food, the highlight of which was a ship with red and gold sails, a full size replica of the ship Le Triomphant, created by the Menier company.
 Standing beside it was the Grande Roue de Paris, a Ferris wheel, one of the main attractions of the exhibition of 1900.

-The Ringling Bros. and Barnum & Bailey Circus show was held in the gallery from November 30, 1901 to Mars 16, 1902.
+The Ringling Bros. and Barnum & Bailey Circus show was held in the gallery from November 30, 1901 to March 16, 1902.

 From 1902, Henri Desgrange asked the architect Gaston Lambert to modify the Galerie des machines in order to create a track for cycling competitions, the auto-vélodrome d'hiver.
 The wooden track 333 m across was built in 20 days.
 The velodrome, nicknamed "La Glacière" or the Vel d'Hiv, was inaugurated on 20 December 1903 and quickly became a popular success.
 In 1905 Gabriel Poulain defeated all comers.

 The annual General Agricultural Competition was held there until 1908.
 On 20 May 1904 the newspaper Le Matin organized a military competition: the Army Walk.
 The Galerie des machines was transformed into a vast camp in which the competitors would rest, eat, and receive medical care.
 During the general strike of 1 May 1906, the troops assigned to policing the city were stationed there: six battalions of the 4th (Rennes), 47th (Saint-Malo) and 2nd (Granville) infantry regiments.
 There were also ten squadrons of cavalry regiments from the 6th army corps, and eight squadrons from various regiments of the 7th corps.